 The potential of blockchain technology to disrupt numerous industries has attracted a lot of attention in recent years.
 But like with any new technology, it’s critical to consider how it will affect the environment.
-We shall examine the environmental implications of blockchain technology in this blog article, outlining both its advantages and disadvantages for sustainability.
+We shall examine the environmental implications of blockchain technology in this blog, outlining both its advantages and disadvantages for sustainability.

 Renewable Energy Integration